Qazeer/InfoSec-Notes/Windows/Local_privilege_escalation.md

 ###### Windows services enumeration

-The Windows built-ins `sc` and `wmic` can be used to enumerate the services configured on the target system:
+The Windows built-ins `sc` and `wmic` can be used to enumerate the services configured on the target system.
+The Windows built-in graphical utility `services.msc` can alternatively be used as well.

 ```
 # List services